Experienced China Lawyers. Fluent in Chinese Language and Culture.

 Harris Bricken does much of its more routine China work on a flat fee basis.
 We most often charge a flat fee for OEM agreements, employment contracts, employer manuals, China trademark filings, NNN agreements , and company formations (usually WFOEs), among other things.

 Our lawyers’ ability to work directly in the Chinese language is a huge asset.
-It allows us to conduct negotiations and draft contracts in Chinese without need for constant translation and retranslation.
+It allows us to conduct negotiations and draft contracts in Chinese without the need for constant translation and retranslation.
 This saves you money and time.